 The following is an up-to-date list (as of the date of this policy) of the names and locations of Databricks Subprocessors (including members of the Databricks Group and third parties):

-Databricks utilizes certain cloud service providers to host the Subscription Services, to provide Databricks with certain services related to the provisioning of the Subscription Services, including storing certain data relating to the Subscription Services.
-Additionally, the Subscription Services provided by Databricks via Amazon Web Subscription Services require Subscriber to have its own account with Amazon Web Subscription Services.
-The Subscription Services are provided by means of a split architecture where Subscriber’s Customer Data stays primarily within Subscriber’s own Amazon Web Subscription Services account (e.g., within an S3 bucket controlled by Subscriber).
-See details about our architecture here.
+Databricks utilizes certain cloud service providers to host the Platform Services, to provide Databricks with certain services related to the provisioning of the Platform Services, including storing certain data relating to the Platform Services.
+Additionally, the Subscription Platform Services require Subscriber to have its own account with the Cloud Service Provider listed here.
+The Platform Services are provided by means of a split architecture where Subscriber’s Customer Data stays primarily within Subscriber’s own Cloud Service Provider account (e.g., within an S3 bucket controlled by Subscriber).
 Note: Azure Databricks is provided directly by Microsoft.
 Additional information for Azure Databricks can be found here.

 |Entity Name||Purpose||Entity Country|